- Chapter 1. Principles and Purpose

 - Additionally, Hearing Panel members may recuse themselves if they believe there is a conflict with, bias about, or interest in the case.

 Chapter 8.
-Educational Sanctions
+Outcomes

 Section I. Compelling Factors